digitalisstudios/img2css/README.md

 3. **Lighting** - Applies lighting effects to final CSS

 ### Memory Usage by Plugin

+Memory consumption characteristics of each plugin help optimize performance for different deployment scenarios.
+This information guides plugin selection and configuration for memory-constrained environments or high-throughput applications.

 | Plugin | Memory Impact | Caching | Notes |
 |--------|---------------|---------|-------|